What’s the Difference Between Goose and Swan?

 Habitat

-One difference between goose and swan lies in their habitat and how they relate to it.
-In terms of their natural dwelling place, they both inhabit similar place-water bodies like ponds, lakes, and streams.
+One difference between geese and swans lies in their habitat and how they relate to it.
+They inhabit similar water bodies in their natural dwelling places like ponds, lakes, and streams.

 In terms of location, the swan is primarily found in Europe, North America, Australia, and some parts of Asia, whereas the goose is found Worldwide.

-More so, swan fares better on water.
+More so, swans fare better on water.
 They move with an appealing grace that gives them a majestic look, contrasting with their apprehensive move on land.

 Perhaps because they spend more time on the water, they can’t walk well on land.
-Because they spend more time on the water, they also search for food there.
+They also search for food there because they spend more time on the water.

-Goose, on the hand, fare relatively well wherever they are.
+Goose, on the other hand, fare relatively well wherever they are.
 They can feed while on water.
-On land, they forage well too.
+On land, they forage well, too.

 More so, while swans are primarily found in cold climates, a goose can be found in various regions and climates.